INSHU Washi (Papers)

-The fact that the imperial court was supplied with paper from the province of Inaba (Inshu) is noted in the Engishiki, the Heian period (794-1185) document on official court dealings.
-By the beginning of the 18th century, the making of Inshu Washi had become centered on two villages and a paper for the exclusive use of the local clan was being produced.
+A Heian era (794-1185) document on official court dealings mentions that the imperial court was supplied with paper from Inaba Province, which was also known as Inshu.
+By the beginning of the 18th century, the production of Inshu washi paper was centered on two villages, where even paper for the exclusive use of the local clan was being produced.

-During the Edo period (1600-1868) the production of paper was officially encouraged, firstly with a view to providing enough paper for the clans but more specifically to provide a paper for the use of official clan business.
-This, too, was a spur to the production of Inshu Washi and, using such raw materials as paper mulberry which grew in the fields and mountains, paper making flourished on farms all over the country, especially in remote areas where agricultural output was low.
+During the Edo era (1600-1868), production was officially encouraged to provide sufficient paper for local consumption as well as official clan business, a development that boosted the Inshu washi paper industry.
+Using such raw materials as paper mulberry (kozo), which grows in both fields and mountains, papermaking flourished on farms all over the country, particularly in remote areas where agricultural output was low.

-With a high reputation for quality, the papers for calligraphy and ink painting are especially famous.
-Paper for the room-dividing screens called fusuma is also produced to an extremely high standard.
+Inshu washi paper has a reputation for high quality and its papers for calligraphy and ink painting are especially well regarded.
+Paper for fusuma screens is also produced to an extremely high standard.

 How to make

-The manufacturing process is divided into a “cooking” stage whereby the plants used as raw materials are boiled, a “beating” stage whereby the boiled pulp is beaten and reduced to fine fiber, a “paper making” stage whereby the fibers dissolved in water are turned into paper and a "drying” stage; most activities in the above-mentioned stages are completed entirely by hand.
-All the techniques and methods used have been passed down from ancient times.
+The manufacturing process is divided into a “cooking” stage, in which the plants used as raw materials are boiled, a “beating” stage, in which the boiled pulp is beaten and reduced to fine fiber, a “paper-making” stage, in which the fibers dissolved in water are turned into paper and a final “drying” stage.
+Most of these steps are performed entirely by hand, using techniques passed down through many generations.